These notes refer to routine cleaning only.

 Mesh floors Scrape woodwork clean.
 Do not blowlamp galvanized mesh.
 Zinc fumes are toxic.
 Scrub mesh clean with washing soda solution.

-Metal and plastic frame ends I freeze 500g margarine boxes full of frame ends overnight, then empty them into a 15lb honey bucket or similar, kept for the purpose.
+Metal and plastic frame ends I freeze margarine boxes full of frame ends overnight, then empty them into a 15lb honey bucket or similar, kept for the purpose.
 Fit the lid and shake vigorously for 3o seconds.
-See before and after pictures.

-Porter bee escapes Working outdoors and wearing gloves, I clean two escapes at a time, holding back to back with pincers.
+Porter bee escapes Working outdoors and wearing gloves, I clean two escapes at a time, holding back to back with a pair of pincers.
 Pour a kettle full of hot water into the spring mechanism.
 Be careful!